By land and by sea why the fight against plastic pollution is just as important on our own home turf

 Nano-plastics are even smaller than microplastics and frighteningly they can traverse or change cellular barriers within animals, impacting membranes such as the blood-brain barrier and causing biochemical reactions – all of which alter the organism and our ecosystem.

-Alongside damaging our environment from the ground up, plastic pollution has been found to have a profound effect on its natural inhabitants – our land-based wildlife.
+Alongside damaging our environment from the ground up, plastic pollution has been found to have a profound effect on its natural inhabitants: our land-based wildlife.

-Recent studies suggest that plastic waste is impacting the growth and reproductive success rates of the animals in our natural world, this is due to chemicals released from decomposing plastic creating a disruption in hormones.
-In a report by the Zoological Society of London, it’s believed that wildlife that that has been subjected to a mix of endocrine-disrupting chemicals (EDCs) are failing to reproduce, yet the impact of this hasn’t been fully discovered.
+Recent studies suggest that plastic waste is impacting the growth and reproductive success rates of the animals in our natural world, due to chemicals released from decomposing plastic creating a disruption in hormones.
+In a report by the Zoological Society of London, it’s believed that wildlife that has been subjected to a mix of endocrine-disrupting chemicals (EDCs) are failing to reproduce, yet the impact of this hasn’t been fully discovered.

 Furthermore, EDCs, thought to be leaked into the environment through the breakdown of plastics in landfills, can also be passed from mother to newborn through their milk supply, as it accumulates within the fat glands where the milk is produced.